laserprec/AutoDrive/README.md

         pip3 install -r requirements.txt

-1. Toggle on system-wide packages (hack for resolving dependencies for matplotlib in Python 3.5.X environment).
+1. Toggle on system-wide packages (hack for resolving dependencies for `matplotlib` in Python 3.5.X environment).
+This also brings into the virtual environment both `picamera` and `pigpio` libraries that are natively installed on raspbian linux.

         toggleglobalsitepackages autodrive